Skip to main content

 Pathology feesBiopsy samples generate a separate pathology bill not in the procedure quote.Ask whether pathology charges are bundled or billed separately.

-Facility setting (ASC vs hospital)ASCs are typically cheaper than hospital outpatient departments for EGD.Confirm whether the procedure is at an ASC or hospital outpatient department.
+Facility setting (ASC vs hospital)ASCs are typically lower-cost than hospital outpatient departments for EGD.Confirm whether the procedure is at an ASC or hospital outpatient department.

 Diagnostic vs interventionalAdding biopsy, dilation or bleeding control changes the CPT code and the price.Ask the GI doctor what additional services may be performed during the same scope.